Ancestry shaking leaf vs. genealogy brick wall.

 No death notice appeared in the Chicago English-language papers, so I used Gottfried’s death date to find an obituary in a Chicago German-language newspaper.
 Finally, I had a birthplace at last: Ladis in the Tyrolean region.

 But Gottfried’s mother (and my great-great-grandmother) Nothburga Schenk remained a mystery.
 Also, there was no baptism record for Gottfried in Ladis.
 But there was a confirmation record.
 Here the story stops for three years.
 Until….

 In the Ancestry.com Romanian database, I finally found my great-grandfather Gottfried’s elusive baptism record.
 He was born on 2 May 1861 in Anina, Caraș-Severin, Austro-Ungaria (now Romania).
-I found the baptisms of Gottfried’s siblings: Ignatius, Maria Aloisia, and Johannes.
+I also found the baptisms of Gottfried’s siblings: Ignatius, Maria Aloisia, and Johannes.